 It was certainly a unique experience—seeing all those brightly painted houses and stores with no people in them; and seeing those grand, limestone, intricately designed arches that connected one side of the street to the other without tourists posing for pictures in front of them.
 There were four of the arches total along this road and each one was more detailed than the next.

 The first time Maria had seen these arches, she had been awed by their detail.
 Her favorite one was the one carved ocean currents that flowed up both sides of the arch and met at the top to form a splashing wave that resembled a smiling face.
 On her first night here, after enjoying the Piscese festivities, she had climbed on top of the second arch to better see the design.
 Conta had been in a panicked worry, fretting from below as Maria had made her ascension.

-From even this distance, however, Maria could although the designs were still mesmerizing, they were now a bit faded.
+From even this distance, however, Maria could tell that although the designs were still mesmerizing, they were now a bit faded.
 Worn away by rainfall.

 They passed a store that sold surfboards out front, and Maria pondered whether she should go pluck one off of its stand and carry it with her.
 She brushed the idea aside after a bit more thought.